-Chili is often heavy in beef, pork, and sausage, which is likely why it was found to be one of the nine most fattening winter foods as reported in this article.
-A single bowl of chili (from Chili’s, no less) packs in 35 grams of fat (15 of those, the “heart unhealthy” saturated kind).
+Chili is often rich in fatty meats, such pork, bacon, and sausage, which is likely why it was found to be one of the nine most fattening winter foods as reported in this article.
+A single bowl of chili (from Chili’s, no less) tops 700 calories with 49 grams of fat (20 of it saturated).

 - 1 tablespoon extra-virgin olive oil

 - 1 large yellow onion, chopped

 - 1 pound ground turkey

 - Two 15-ounce black beans, drained and rinsed (3 cups)